InRule/Samples/Developer Samples/WindowsContainers/readme.md

 1. Clone the repository into a working directory

-2. Run the [build.ps1](/build.ps1) script, passing in the name of the tag you'd like to use:
+2. Run the [Invoke-ContainerBuild.ps1](/Invoke-ContainerBuild.ps1) script, passing in the name of the tag you'd like to use:

-`.\build.ps1 -tag 'v5.1.1'`

-If you want to also have the images tagged as 'latest', pass `-SetLatestTag` to the script:

-`.\build.ps1 -tag 'v5.1.1' -setLatestTag`

-To skip building the `inrule-server` base image, pass the `skipServerBuild` switch to the build script.

-For instructions on building a set of images using Compose, see the section below on **Using Docker Compose to provision a rule execution environment**

-Please see the instructions for each respective image for information on how to build the individual images.
+`.\Invoke-ContainerBuild.ps1 -inruleReleaseTag v5.1.1 -Registry mycustomcr.azurecr.io/inrule -imageTags myawesomeTag1, myTag2`

+Image will be built and tagged with a suffix containing the base OS build and the version of InRule, ex:

+> inrule/inrule-catalog:myTag2-v5.5.1-ltsc2019

 ## Installation and configuration

 All of the images in this repository are Windows-based.
 Depending on whether you are using Windows 10 or Windows Server, you can find instructions on how to get started with Containers [here](https://msdn.microsoft.com/en-us/virtualization/windowscontainers/quick_start/quick_start).

+> ⚠ Note: Windows containers do not support the mounting of individual files as volumes, only directories

 Once you've followed all of the steps in a respective setup guide and verified things are working properly, you'll be ready to use the InRule images!

-> Note: make sure to switch your running Dockerd from Linux to Windows containers!
+> 👉 Note: make sure to switch your running Dockerd from Linux to Windows containers!

+## Configuring SSL

+The container images support communication over HTTPS.
+To configure, you'll need a PFX certificate file and its' corresponding password.

+1. Define a volume mount that places the PFX file into a *subfolder* of the container's application folder (`$env:ContainerDir`, e.g., `C:\inrule-catalog\PFX`)

+2. Populate the `PfxPassword` environment variable of the container with the password to the PFX file

+3. Map SSL traffic to container port 443 using `-p 443:443` (or equivalent)

+## Setting logging levels

+Containers are configured to output their logs to stdout using Microsoft's [LogMonitor](https://github.com/microsoft/windows-container-tools/tree/master/LogMonitor).
+This includes IIS (wc3svc), the Windows Application and System Event Logs, and irSDK logging.
+The LogMonitor executable and its' `logmonitorconfig.json` are located in the container's `C:\LogMonitor` folder.

+irSDK logging levels can be set via the irLogLevel environment variable.
+Possible values: `Debug`, `Info`, `Warn`, `Error`, and `Fatal`.
+Higher levels of verbosity incur greater runtime performance impact.

 ## Using Docker Compose to provision a rule execution environment